 If you are HIV+, taking antiretroviral medication (a highly effective treatment for HIV) is the best thing you can do to avoid passing HIV on to others.
 This treatment can reduce your viral load so that it becomes undetectable.
 This means you are unable to transmit HIV to other people.
 Read more about undetectable viral loads.Test for HIV now

 This depends on the type of STI test you are doing.
-For our self-sampling home test kits, results are most accurate:
+For our lab test, results are most accurate:

 Our tests are mainly looking for antibodies that your body produces in response to infection.
 These take some time to be detectable.
 This period of time between sex and testing is known as a window period.

-In 2017, 43% of HIV diagnoses were made at a late stage of HIV infection.
+In 2021, 46% of HIV diagnoses in the UK were made at a late stage of HIV infection.
 This means people are testing many years after unprotected sex and potential exposure, when it is harder to treat the infection.

-Late diagnosis was highest in heterosexual men (59%) and heterosexual women (50%) and lowest among gay and bisexual men (33%).
-Late diagnosis of HIV reduces the effectiveness of treatment, so it is best to test early and start treatment as soon as possible, if you have a positive result.
+Late diagnosis was 63% in heterosexual men and 50% in heterosexual women.
+Among gay and bisexual men it was 37%.
+Late diagnosis of HIV reduces the effectiveness of treatment, so it's best to test early, and start treatment as soon as possible if you have a positive result.

 Our home testing service is quick, free and confidential.